 Ecuador chooses president amid spike in violence

-People in Ecuador have been voting in presidential and congressional elections overshadowed by violence.
+People in Ecuador have voted in presidential and congressional elections overshadowed by violence.

-Some 100,000 police and soldiers have been deployed to protect the polls.
+Some 100,000 police and soldiers were deployed to protect the polls.

+Left-winger Luisa Gonzalez and businessman Daniel Noboa took 33% and 24% of the vote respectively and will go through to a second round of voting, according to partial results.

-Earlier this month, a presidential candidate was assassinated.
-Others have said their campaigns have been marred by shootings.
+Earlier this month, a presidential candidate was murdered.
+Others said shootings marred their campaigns.

 The snap election was called after President Guillermo Lasso - a conservative former banker - dissolved parliament to avoid impeachment.

+The new president will take office on 26 October and will serve only the remainder of Mr Lasso's term, a year and a half.

-Among the eight politicians vying for the presidency, the frontrunner has been Luisa Gonzales, an ally of leftist ex-President Rafael Correa.
+Ms Gonzales, an ally of leftist ex-President Rafael Correa, was seen as the frontrunner of the eight politicians vying for the presidency.

-But the assassination of candidate Fernando Villavicencio on 9 August in the capital, Quito, has made the election difficult to predict.
+But the assassination of candidate Fernando Villavicencio on 9 August in the capital, Quito, made the election difficult to predict.

 It has also placed the focus very much on peace and security.
 Bulletproof vests were in evidence during the campaign and many candidates dialled down their closing events.